dacharyc/dcwebsite/content/posts/2023-12-09-farewell-critical-role.md

 I'm not going to list all the reasons I think Meta is awful.
 It would probably take thousands of words to enumerate the ways in which they actively make the world a worse place.

-By taking money from Meta, and actively promoting the company's products to their fans, Critical Role is telling their fans:
+By taking money from Meta, and actively promoting the company's products to their fans, Critical Role is proving with their actions that they are willing to support a company:

-> "It's ok.
-This company that is actively harming millions of people is fine.
-Facebook has helped contribute to a genocide, but you should give them money.
-Their platform played a pivotal role in an insurrection that came perilously close to toppling our government - and internal documents that have come out in investigations show they were aware of it at the time - but don't worry your pretty little head about it.
-Just give them some cash for this really cool game you should definitely play.
-And continue to fund the atrocities that this morally bankrupt corporation contribute to.
-And don't forget to be complicit in the commoditization of all your personal data!
-Plus everyone you know whose information you share with them."
+- That is actively harming millions of people.
+- That has helped contribute to a genocide.
+- Whose platform played a pivotal role in an insurrection that came perilously close to toppling our government - and internal documents that have come out in investigations show said company was aware of it at the time
+- That makes all of its users complicit in the commoditization of their personal data, and the personal data of all their friends and family.

+Not only is Critical Role proving with their actions that they are willing to support Meta in spite of these and many other issues - they are asking their *fans* to support Meta by buying its products.

 This was a bridge too far for me.
 I have seen the increasing commercialization of Critical Role over the last few years as an inevitable march of progress that supported their growth.
 But I have still had faith in the humans at the core of the company to honor the responsibility that comes along with having such a powerful platform.
 I had faith that they generally wanted good for their fans, who had brought them such success through their devotion.
 But a company that takes money from Meta to promote its products cannot have the good of its audience in mind.
 It has officially betrayed its audience for cash.